 Coadministration of MYLAN-ATAZANAVIR is contraindicated with drugs that are highly dependent on CYP3A4 and/or UGT1A for clearance and for which elevated plasma concentrations are associated with serious and/or life-threatening events.
 These drugs are listed in Table 1.

-Table 1: Drugs That Are Co ntraindicated with MYLAN-ATAZANAVIR ^a

-Drug Class Drugs within class that are contraindicated with MYLAN-ATAZANAVIR

-Alpha 1-Adrenoreceptor Antagonists alfuzosin

-Antiarrhythmics quinidine

-Anticoagulants: apixaban, rivaroxaban (when used with ritonavir) ^b

-Direct-acting oral anticoagulants (DOACs)

-Antimycobacterials rifampin

-Antineoplastics irinotecan

-apalutamide

-Antiplatelets ticagrelor

-Antipsychotics lurasidone (when used with ritonavir), pimozide

-Benzodiazepines triazolam

-Ergot Derivatives dihydroergotamine, ergotamine, ergonovine, methylergonovine

-Hepatitis C Direct-Acting elbasvir/grazoprevir, glecaprevir/pibrentasvir

-Antivirals

-Herbal Products St. John's wort (Hypericum perforatum)

-Lipid-Modifying Agents:

-HMG-CoA Reductase Inhibitors lovastatin, simvastatin

-Other Lipid-Modifying agents: lomitapide

-PDE5 Inhibitors sildenafil ^c (when used for the treatment of pulmonary arterial hypertension [PAH])

-Protease Inhibitors indinavir

-Non-nucleoside Reverse Transcriptase Inhibitors nevirapine
+Table 1 includes, but is not limited to, a list of drugs within a class for which co-administration with MYLAN-ATAZANAVIR is CONTRAINDICATED.

+Drug Class Drugs within class that are contraindicated with MYLAN-ATAZANAVIR Alpha 1-Adrenoreceptor Antagonists alfuzosin Antianginals ranolazine (when used with ritonavir) Antiarrhythmics amiodarone (when used with ritonavir), dronedarone (when used with ritonavir) flecainide (when used with ritonavir), propafenone (when used with ritonavir), quinidine Anticoagulants: apixaban, rivaroxaban (when used with ritonavir) b Direct-acting oral anticoagulants (DOACs) Anticonvulsants carbamazepine, phenobarbital, phenytoin Antigout colchicine (when used with ritonavir) Antimycobacterials rifampin Antineoplastics apalutamide, encorafenib, irinotecan, irinotecan, neratinib (when used with ritonavir), venetoclax (when used with ritonavir).
+Antiplatelets ticagrelor Antipsychotics lurasidone (when used with ritonavir), pimozide Benzodiazepines triazolam Long-Acting Beta Andrenoreceptor salmeterol (when used with ritonavir) Ergot Derivatives dihydroergotamine, ergotamine, ergonovine, methylergonovine Hepatitis C Direct-Acting Antivirals elbasvir/grazoprevir, glecaprevir/pibrentasvir Herbal Products St. John's wort (Hypericum perforatum) Lipid-Modifying Agents: HMG-CoA Reductase Inhibitors lovastatin, simvastatin Other Lipid-Modifying agents: lomitapide Phosphodiesterase Type 5 (PDE5) Inhibitors sildenafil c (when used for the treatment of pulmonary arterial hypertension [PAH]), vardenafil (when used with ritonavir for the treatment of erectile dysfunction Non-nucleoside Reverse Transcriptase Inhibitors nevirapine

-^a See Table 15 for more detailed information.
+&lt;sup>a See Table 15 for more detailed information.